Nalandil Hanım: Life

 Nalandil was born in 1823.
 She was a Circassian princess of the Natuhay tribe and daughter of Prince Çıpakue Natıkhu Bey, and had a sister, Terbiye Hanim, treasurer of the harem.
 Later, Terbiye married a Khalil Bey.

 Nalandil Hanım married Abdulmejid in 1851.
 She was given the title of "Fourth Ikbal".
 On 5 December 1851, she gave birth to her first child, a daughter, Seniha Sultan, in the Old Çırağan Palace.
 Seniha Sultan married Mahmud Celaleddin Pasha in 1876 and had two sons from this marriage.
-Her elder son was Prince Sabahaddin Bey, was one of the founders of the New Ottoman Society.
+Her elder son was Prince Sabahaddin Bey, one of the founders of the New Ottoman Society.

-Towards the end 1852, she was elevated to the title of "Third Ikbal", and in 1853, she was elevated to the title of "Second Ikbal".
+Towards the end of 1852, she was elevated to the title of "Third Ikbal", and in 1853, to the title of "Second Ikbal".
 On 20 March 1853, she gave birth to her second child, a son, Şehzade Mehmed Abdülsamed.
 The prince died at the age of two on 5 May 1855.

-In 1854, she was elevated to title of "Senior Ikbal".
-On 1 March 1855, she gave birth to her third child, a daughter, Şehime Sultan in the Old Beylerbeyi Palace.
+In 1854, she was elevated to the title of "Senior Ikbal".
+On 1 March 1855, she gave birth to her third child, a daughter, Şehime Sultan, in the Old Beylerbeyi Palace.
 The princess died at the age of two on 21 May 1857.

 Death

 After Abdulmejid's death in 1861, Nalandil settled in the Feriye Palace.
-She died in 1865 of tuberculosis, and was buried in the Mausoleum of New Ladies, New Mosque, Istanbul.
+She died in 1865 of tuberculosis, and was buried in the Mausoleum of New Ladies, at New Mosque, Istanbul.
 Her wealth was given to her daughter.